restify/node-restify/docs/restify.md

 * accept:
   An array of Acceptable content types this server can process.
 Defaults to `application/json`.
 Not really useful as of yet.
+* contentHandlers:
+  By default, restify supports (and doesn't let you override) clients sending content in `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.
+If you want your clients to be able to send content in a custom format, you can specify it in this option; keys are (lowercase) MIME type, value is a function that takes a (UTF-8 string) body, and returns an object of k/v pairs that get merged into `request.params`.
+Note that this is only for parsing, not for using `res.send`.
+* contentWriters:
+  By default, restify supports (and doesn't let you override) servers sending content in `application/json`, `application/x-www-form-urlencoded`.
+If you want to use `res.send` with custom content types, you will need to add a custom writer to this object.  *You must additionally set the* `accept` *array to allow it!*.
+Using this dictionary, you can then use the `res.send` naturally with content-types not built-in to restify.

 ## ROUTING